getCompass/userbot/README.md

 ### `POST /message/removeReaction`

-The method for removing reactions from messages.<br>
+The method for removing bot's reactions from messages.<br>
-URL for the request: `https://userbot.getcompass.com/api/v2/message/removeReaction`
+URL for the request: `https://userbot.getcompass.com/api/v3/message/removeReaction`

 The Compass app supports a list of reactions of version 15.0: https://emojipedia.org/emoji-15.0/. <br>